itba-final-pi/TPE-2023/CONTRIBUTING.md

 | style    | Style                     | Improve code style                                        |
 | test     | Test                      | Add, fix, expand testing                                  |

-Where scope must be either `front`, `back` or unspecified if neither applies to the changes being made
+Where scope must be either `front`, `back` or unspecified if neither applies to the changes being made.

 ### Language